elad45/Arkanoid/README.md

 <h1>Arkanoid</h1>
-The game has 4 levels.
-You can pause the game by pressing "p" and continue by pressing spacebar key.

-<h1> Introduction </h1>
-An Arkanoid game written in Java, implementing OOP concepts like:
+Arkanoid game developed in Java implementing OOP concepts like:

 * Polymorphism, Inheritance

 * Design Patterns

 * Generics

+The game has 4 levels, before level begin, it has a countdown of 3 seconds You can pause the game by pressing "p" and continue by pressing spacebar key.

 <h1>Installation:</h1>